MedNut Mail

 • e. others include – T4, T3, rT3.

-It seems to me that we really do need to know which nutrients and foodstuffs are OATP substrates and inhibitors, whether their intakes are dose-dependent, and duration of their effect on the transporters so we can determine the best time to administer therapeutic interventions to compensate for inadequate nutrient uptake.
+It seems to me that we really do need to know which nutrients and foodstuffs are OATPs substrates and inhibitors, whether their intakes are dose-dependent, and duration of their effect on the transporters so we can determine the best time to administer therapeutic interventions to compensate for inadequate nutrient uptake.

 What actions will you initiate when you see someone whose prescribed medicines are transported by an OATP will you –